 Who Microsoft Advertising Is Right For

-Bing specializes in targeting and serving the retail and financial industries, making it an ideal search engine for companies within these industries.
+Bing specializes in targeting and serving the retail and financial industries, making it an ideal search engine marketing option for companies within these industries.
 It also targets a very specific consumer demographic—Bing users are more likely to be middle-aged or senior adults who enjoy an upper-middle-class income.
 This makes the Microsoft Advertising platform ideal for businesses that sell high-ticket items.

 Here are the types of companies for which Microsoft Advertising is most suitable: